-Figure 33-9.
+Figure 32-9.
 LDS Instruction Operation

-33.3.3.2 STS - Store Data to Data Space Using Direct Addressing
+32.3.3.2 STS - Store Data to Data Space Using Direct Addressing

 The STS instruction is used to store data that is shifted serially into the PHY layer to the bus matrix address space.
 The STS instruction is based on direct addressing, where the address is the first set of operands, and data is the second set.
-The size of the address and data operands are given by the size fields presented in the figure below.
-The maximum size for both address and data is 16 bits.
+The size of the address and data operands are given by the size fields presented in the Figure below.
+Maximum size for both address and data is 16 bit.